sayeda1/AI-Powered-Fruit-Classifier/README.md

 # AI-Powered-Fruit-Classifier
-Implementing Machine Learning to Create a Simple Fruit Classifier
+Leveraging Machine Learning to Create a Simple Fruit Classifier